adrlsx/backup.sh/README.md

 curl -O https://raw.githubusercontent.com/adrlsx/backup.sh/main/backup.sh
 ```

+ If the *7zzs* binary is not found in PATH, the 7-Zip console version for 64-bit Linux x86-64 will be downloaded from the official [7-Zip](https://7-zip.org/) website. *7zz* and *7zzs* binaries will then be extracted to **~/.local/bin** and the downloaded archive will be deleted.

+ This script only uses *7zzs*, the standalone console version of 7-Zip (version compiled with static system library linking).

 ## Usage

 Make sure the configuration file [config.sh](config.sh) is located in the same directory as the script [backup.sh](backup.sh).